 Why is my VPN so slow in China?

 You may also consider using local Chinese versions of the sites you usually visit.
-Domestic speeds are much faster than those from outside China. the GFW puts heavy restrictions on traffic from outside the country.
+Domestic speeds are much faster than those from outside China.
+The GFW puts heavy restrictions on traffic from outside the country.

 Another reason for slow VPN speeds in China is network congestion.
 China is home to more than a billion internet users.
 Such a high number can cause network congestion and slow internet speeds, including VPN traffic.
 Connecting to a VPN server close to your physical location can help improve your speed.